 Students who wish to be classified as in-state residents for tuition purposes must conform to the New Mexico Higher Education Department standards.
+See Office of Enrollment Management for guidelines.

 As previously stated, tuition and fees are subject to change.
 Students should refer to the current semester course schedule for more current information.